Sambruk/streamflow-core/docs/administration/manager.rst

 The log files
 *************

-On the server there are a number of log files, including the one that begin with " streamflow ... " , see below.
+On the server there are a number of log files, including the one that begin with **streamflow** , see below.
 The streamflow log file can be investigated to see the outcome of the operations.
 The last activity is at the end of the file.
 Activities are time stamped.

 .. image:: images/streamflow_server_log_files.gif
     :align: center